ppy/osu-wiki/wiki/Help_Centre/en.md

 You'll no longer see public chat messages from any users on that list, or receive private messages from them.

-If you wish to ignore highlights, private messages, or public messages, you can simply append respectively @h, @p, @c to their username. `The_Gatekeeper@c` will ignore the user's messages in public channels.
+If you wish to ignore highlights, private messages, or public messages, you can simply append respectively `@h`, `@p`, `@c` to their username. `The_Gatekeeper@c` will ignore the user's messages in public channels.
 It is possible to combine those: `The_Gatekeeper@ph` will ignore highlights and private messages, but leave public messages visible.

 ##### Blocking all non-friends from sending private messages in-game